 Sex will change during the course of the pregnancy

 This can help the husband and wife feel more connected and loving towards each other as they spend more intimate time together.
-Unfortunately, later in the pregnancy many women’s sex drives lessen quite a bit, especially as their bellies get large and sometimes impede regular sexual positions, and women tend to feel less sexy and have less energy for sex.
-This can cause couples to feel less connected and loving towards each other as they spend less intimate time together.
+Unfortunately, later in the pregnancy, many women’s sex drives lessen quite a bit, especially as their bellies get large and sometimes impede regular sexual positions.
+Women tend to feel less sexy and have less energy for sex.

-Pregnancy is a very important time in the lives of parents to be.
+Pregnancy is a critical time in the lives of parents to be.
 It can be an exciting time as the husband and wife think about all the possibilities and what their new child will be like.
 However, pregnancy can change the marriage relationship—sometimes for the negative—if the couple allows it to.